10 Best Festivals In The World

 Tulip Festival, Netherlands

-The best place to admire the blooming flower is in Keukenhof Tulip Gardens which is just 30 minutes away from the center of Amsterdam.
-In the beautiful flower park, 7 million flower bulbs are planted across 32 hectares of fields.
-Tourists from all over the world reach the Netherlands in April to see this breathtaking vision of endless tulip fields.
+The best place to admire the blooming flower is at the Keukenhof Tulip Gardens, only 30 minutes from the center of Amsterdam.
+7 million flower bulbs are planted across 32 hectares of fields in the beautiful flower park.
+Tourists from all over the world flock to the Netherlands in April to witness this breathtaking vision of endless tulip fields in a riot of colors.

 Place: Netherlands